RedEdge967/Spider-Man-Wiki/docs/wiki2.md

 :::info

-Notice that this wiki page is based on Columbia Picture's Amazing Spider Man 1 and 2.
+Notice that this wiki page is based on **Columbia Picture's Amazing Spider Man 1 and 2**.

 :::